About

 Research Highlights

-Eunhee is a co-principal investigator for the Double Jeopardy Study.
+Eunhee has served as a co-principal investigator for the Double Jeopardy Study.
 Her team examines intersections of sexual violence and sexual harassment (SVSH), and anti-Asian racism and discrimination (in both covert and overt forms) that University of California (UC) students from Asian and Pacific Islander (API) communities have experienced.
 Eunhee utilizes mixed methods including 1) surveys and semi-structured in-depth interviews and 2) two transmedia storytelling methods including photovoice and installation art.
 The study assesses types of SVSH and gendered microaggressions against API women, and mental and physical health among API undergraduate and graduate students.
-She also examine changes after COVID-19 pandemic.
-The research methods are informed by intersectional, community engaged frameworks guided by trauma-informed practices and survivor-centered principles.
-To learn about the study, visit http://ucspeaksup.org/djstudy/

-Eunhee is an emerging scholar in reproductive justice, advocating for gender equity and enhancing sexual and reproductive health.
+Eunhee is an early stage investigator in sexual and reproductive health.
 Her research pursuits are centered on understanding the complexities of gender and race-based violence, sexual and reproductive health dynamics, and the broader social determinants influencing health outcomes.
-Eunhee employs a mixed-methods research approach to understand how social and cultural contexts intersect with health and disease outcomes, particularly among racial minority population.
+Eunhee employs a mixed-methods research approach to understand how social and cultural contexts intersect with health and disease outcomes.

 email: eunhee.park@gwu.edu